 Google authority stacking like this is a common form of search engine optimization (SEO) for local SEO services; however, it can also be effective for national, and international websites that compete on a larger scale in the SERPs.

-The purpose of this guide is to teach you everything you need to know about the process of using a Google stack for SEO and how to create your own asset stack using Google’s hosted platforms.
+The purpose of this guide is to teach you everything you need to know about the process of using a Google stack for SEO and how to create your own asset stack using available platforms on Google Drive.